filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

     To announce all the indices in bulk to the indexers, run:

-    `lotus-miner index announce-all`  if you run a monolith miner process or `lotus-miner --call-on-market index announce-all` if you have split your market subsystem.
+    `lotus-miner index announce-all`  if you run a monolith miner process or `lotus-miner --call-on-markets index announce-all` if you have split your market subsystem.

     This command generates advertisements and publishes indices onto the indexer gossipsub channel.
 Look for a series of logs in the markets logs that include `deal announcement sent to index provider`.
 You should see one such log per deal.
 The log-line also includes the advertised CID, the deal proposal CID to which it belongs, and the shard key from which its multihash entries are generated.
 The logs should also include information about the number of multihash entries each advertisement includes.
 For example: